gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 Returns creature's home position or null if none or not applicable.

+### `query(e, 'path')`

+Returns path of the entity if present, `null` otherwise.
+The path comprises of list of nodes, each is a list of block value, node type, penalty, and a boolean indicated if the node has been visited.

 ### `query(e, 'pose')`

 Returns a pose of an entity, one of the following options